 Add More Fallout: New Vegas Locations

 Speaking of new locations, A World of Pain is another popular community mod that adds a wealth of new environments to explore throughout the wasteland.

 It features a whopping 170 new areas ranging from subway tunnels to vaults, gas stations, and abandoned factories all set within the existing world of New Vegas.

-Each location is teeming with loot, NPCs, questlines, and enemies that raise the stakes by increasing the difficulty and rewards.
+Each location is brimming with loot, NPCs, questlines, and enemies that raise the stakes by amplifying the difficulty and rewards.

 Add Fallout: New Vegas Weapons and Weapon Mods

 Mod: Weapon Mods Expanded, Weapons of the New Millenia

 There are countless Fallout: New Vegas weapon mods available online, so here we’ll be focusing on two that offer an assortment of new guns and mods for taking on threats in New Vegas.

 The first one is Antistar’s Weapons Mod Expanded, or WMX, which adds a host of unique guns and melee weapons while overhauling New Vegas’ weapon mod system.

 The second one is Millenia’s Weapons of the New Millenia, which introduces an arsenal of 45 detailed weapons based on modern-day guns with HD models and textures.